 As a CFO, your chief concern is your company’s valuation and financial health.
-You’re focused on setting and meeting expectations for the investors, the board, and, at public companies, the street.
+You’re focused on setting and meeting expectations for the investors, the board, and, at public companies, the street, not necessarily payment fraud.
 Everybody looks to you for a plan, and expects you to help the broader management team execute well against that plan.
 You’re the quarterback, moving the ball forward, trying to find the receiver downfield, and pushing for the winning touchdown.

 At the same time, you have to guard against surprises that could derail the plan.
 Maybe one of your offensive linemen gets beaten on the block—and in comes the defensive end to take you out from the blind-side.